• Skip to primary navigation

 Instructions

 4. Allow muffins to cool in the pan for 5 minutes.
-Then transfer muffins to a wire rack to cool completely.
+Then transfer the muffins to a wire rack to cool completely.
 Store, wrapped, on the counter for up to three days or freeze, up to three months.

 Recipe Notes